These are the victims of the Toronto van attacks

+The spelling of the names of Munir Abdo Habib Najjar and Beutis Renuka Amarasingha have been revised to match the spellings released Friday by Toronto police and the Office of the Chief Coroner of Ontario.

-(CNN)Anne-Marie D'Amico came from a family with longstanding ties to Canada's Rogers Cup tennis tournament.
+(CNN)Anne-Marie D'Amico came from a family with long-standing ties to Canada's Rogers Cup tennis tournament.

 Munir Abdo Habib al-Najar traveled to Toronto from Jordan to spend time with one of his children.

+Renuka Amarasinghe had just finished her first day of work at a school.

 They are among the 10 people killed Monday when a man plowed into pedestrians at a bustling Toronto intersection.
-Fourteen other people were hurt in a still unexplained attack that left a trail of destruction nearly a mile long, north of midtown Toronto.
+Fourteen other people were hurt in a still-unexplained attack that left a trail of destruction nearly a mile long, north of midtown Toronto.

 Two victims were South Korean nationals, according to a tweet from the South Korean Ministry of Foreign Affairs.
 Another South Korean national was hospitalized with injuries.

-Dr. Dirk Huyer, chief coroner for Ontario, said Tuesday that authorities are still working on identifying the victims.
+Dr. Dirk Huyer, chief coroner for Ontario, said authorities are still working on identifying the victims.

-A GoFundMe page set up for the funeral expenses of the victims' families has raised nearly $95,000 since Monday.
-The victims ranged in age from 20 to 80, said Toronto Police Detective Sgt.
+A GoFundMe page set up for the funeral expenses of the victims' families has raised $150,000 since Monday.
+The victims ranged in age from 20 to 80, said police Detective Sgt.
 Graham Gibson.

 These are the victims: